delbertina/RisaHelper/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.
+(Do command `ng build --prod --base-Href="https://delbertina.github.io/risa-helper/" --output-path="docs/"` to build correctly for this project before you push or PR)

 ## Running unit tests